-At December 31, 2022 and 2021, the Foundation determined that valuation inputs used to determine the fair value of investments in the Consolidated Fund were Level 1 and the investment in real estate used Level 2 valuation inputs.
+At December 31, 2023 and 2022, the Foundation determined that the valuation inputs used to determine the fair value of investments were Level 1 except the investment in real estate which used Level 2 valuation inputs.

 The Church Foundation's investments consist of the following funds which are invested in the Consolidated Fund and included in the accompanying statements of financial position.